MR-JLTC/FINTRACT/README.md

 [![Static Badge](https://img.shields.io/badge/Windows10%20-v1.0beta%20-blue)](FINTRACT/releases/windows)

 ## 🔎DESCRIPTION
-Unlock financial clarity with our CLI-powered personal financial tracker.
+Unlock financial clarity with my personal financial tracker system.
 Effortlessly log income and expenses, charting your financial journey with precision and control.
 Take command of your finances, one command at a time.

 -----
 ### :octocat:Termux Installation